-COVID-19's Impact on Retail
+COVID-19's impact on retail

-It remains a difficult time to own a shopping center and other income-producing properties.
-At the height of the pandemic, even some of the largest retailers stopped paying rent altogether or attempted to negotiate abated or deferred rent.
-Some of these trends continue today.
-Meanwhile, property owners must continue to meet their debt, maintenance, and other obligations on reduced rents.
+This is a difficult time to own a shopping center and other income-producing properties.
+Amid the pandemic, even some of the largest retailers have stopped paying rent altogether and are attempting to negotiate abated or deferred rent.
+Meanwhile, property owners have to continue to meet their debt, maintenance, and other obligations on reduced rents.

-Some large retailers, already struggling pre-pandemic with the continued rise of online shopping, filed for bankruptcy and announced store closures.
+Some large retailers, already struggling pre-pandemic with the continued rise of online shopping, have filed for bankruptcy and announced store closures.
 It is expected that more retail bankruptcies will follow.
 When a major anchor tenant closes, it has the potential to have a ripple effect throughout a shopping plaza.
 Tenants who are struggling, but have a co-tenancy clause requiring the presence of an anchor tenant, may try to seize on these closures as a golden parachute and opportunity for an early exit from their lease obligations.